-If you have recently lost a loved one due to a hospital or nursing home’s failure to enact safety protocols to protect against COVID-19, you may be wondering what can be done to ensure accountability and justice.
+You may be entitled to wrongful death claims if you have recently lost a loved one due to a hospital or nursing home’s failure to enact safety protocols to protect against COVID-19.
 Because of the Public Health Emergency declaration by the U.S. Department of Health & Human Services (“HHS”), initially declared on January 31, 2020, and subsequently renewed most recently on October 15, 2021, the answer to this question has become fairly complex.

 Ordinarily, state law (as opposed to federal law) governs wrongful death claims.
 This is good news for the plaintiff, who historically fares better in state court rather than federal court.
 The representative of the deceased’s estate will file a claim in state court.
 To prevail, the plaintiff estate must prove four things: that the care facility was at least negligent, that it owed a duty of care to the decedent, that its negligence caused the death, and that damages resulted.

 However, there is an additional consideration due to the Secretary of HHS activating the normally dormant Public Readiness and Emergency Preparedness Act (“PREP Act”) to help the federal government respond to the COVID-19 pandemic.

 “The PREP Act authorizes the Secretary of the [HHS] to issue a PREP Act Declaration (“Declaration”) that provides immunity from liability for any loss caused, arising out of, relating to, or resulting from administration or use of countermeasures to diseases, threats, and conditions determined in the Declaration to constitute a present or credible risk of a future public health emergency.” (https://www.phe.gov/Preparedness/legal/prepact/Pages/prepqa.aspx)